9 BEST Things to do in Nerja contains affiliate links

 Eat Ice Cream

-Eating an ice cream is probably a tradition on any kind of sunshine holiday, but it’s still worth mentioning for things to do in Nerja.
+Eating an ice cream is probably a tradition on any kind of sunshine holiday, but it’s still worth mentioning for things to do in Nerja, Spain.
 In my opinion you will find the best ice cream kiosks on the Balcon de Europa so if you are planning to take a look around here it’s the perfect place to grab an ice cream too.

 I cannot stress enough how amazing Nerja Caves (Cuevas de Nerja) are and they are worth going to whether you are a first time visitor to Nerja or you are a regular to this part of Spain.
 They stretch over 5 kilometres and are home to some incredibly breathtaking stalagmites including the largest in the world!
 If you are staying else where along the Costa Del Sol, it’s worth adding a visit to the Cuevas de Nerja to your list of things to do near Nerja.

-Nerja is the perfect Spanish town to enjoy a tapas run, in fact it’s a must for things to do in Nerja if you ask me.
+Nerja is the perfect Spanish town to enjoy a tapas run, in fact it’s one of the best things to do in Nerja if you ask me.
 There are so many good restaurants and bars that restricting yourself to just one place to eat would be utter madness.
 Begin on Calle Almte.
-Ferrándiz and visit places like El Nino’s to kick off you tapas run, and make sure you visit Bar El Pulguilla for freshly cooked tapas including prawns and mini burgers.
+Ferrándiz and visit places like El Nino’s to kick off you tapas run, and make sure you visit Bar El Pulguilla for freshly cooked tapas including prawns and mini burgers en route.

 When you are thinking about what to do in Nerja, I’m sure a visit to the beach will feature on your list.
-If you want to know the best beach in Nerja, Burriana wins hands down every time.
+If you want to know which is the best beach in Nerja, Burriana wins hands down every time.
 It’s lined with cafes and restaurants and we love Ayo’s for paella and Barboca for fresh sardines.
-If you enjoy fresh fish and traditional Spanish food, these are the places to go for lunch.
+If you enjoy fresh fish and traditional Spanish food, these are the best places to eat in Nerja.

 My only note of caution is it’s quite a steep walk up and down to this beach, and a hire car can come in handy for families wanting to visit here during their holiday.